Virtue Is Its Own Reward: Plot

 Annie Partlan works long hours in a local canning factory so that she can pay for her sister Alice's education.
 Unknown to Annie, Alice is engaged to Seadley Swaine, the son of a wealthy businessman.
 Alice ignores Annie's advice and secretly takes a job herself at the canning factory to earn enough money to purchase a wedding gown.
-In the factory, Alice meets Duncan Bronson (Lon Chaney), a department manager who has a very bad reputation.
+In the factory, Alice meets Duncan Bronson, a department manager who has a very bad reputation.
 Bronson starts making advances toward Alice, and against Annie's wishes, she cultivates a relationship with the unsavory character, and starts to ignore her fiance Seadley Swaine.
 Annie thinks Alice is making a big mistake, and sets about to save her sister.

 One day, Annie shows up at work in a brand new sexy dress that she has purchased with her savings, and starts acting more like a loose woman.
 Bronson forgets all about Alice and turns his attentions to the more attractive Annie.
 A spurned Alice goes back to her former fiancee, Seadley Swaine, and they are married.
 Now, the danger past, Annie goes back to wearing her old plain clothes and wearing her hair up in an unattractive bun once again.
 Everyone in the factory gossips about Annie now, but she is content knowing that she saved her sister from an unsavory fate.